matrix-org/matrix-spec-proposals/proposals/3864-room-nicknames.md

 ## Alternatives

-User-given names and descriptions for rooms may be stored into the general account data.
-However, it places them away from similar properties like being a favorite and instead near other configurations like client-dependent configuration options.

 User-given names and descriptions set for others users only may be stored into the general account data.
 This would circumvent the problem with [non-unique DM rooms](#non-unique-dm-room) particular for this MSC.
 However, clients may still need to solve this problem for other implementations, so no complexity would be saved in the end.
-And alongside the same reasoning from above, the user-given names and description may be lost when another user changes its Matrix ID and it also lets the implementation for rooms and users differ more.
+It instead places them near other configurations like client-dependent (not room-dependent) configuration options, and the user-given names and description may be lost when another user changes its Matrix ID and it also lets the implementation for rooms and users differ more.

 Conceptually, the user-given name could also be displayed as a secondary attribute alongside the global name